LunyingN1ce/making-journal/journal-pages/week-12.md

 ## Project Statement

-**Emotion Awareness Tool** is an interactive emotional data visualisation created using p5.js.
-The project explores how personal emotional data can be recorded, organised, and visualised to help users better understand their emotional patterns over time.
+**Emotion Awareness Tool** is an interactive emotional data visualisation developed using p5.js.
+The project explores how personal emotional data can be collected, organised, and visualised to help users better understand their emotional patterns and behaviours over time.

-The tool allows users to record emotions across different dates and time periods, including morning, afternoon, and night.
-Each emotional record includes a primary emotion, secondary emotion, intensity level, trigger, timestamp, and reflection note.
-These records are shown through a calendar-based visual interface, where colours represent different emotions and layout helps users compare emotional changes across days and weeks.
+The tool enables users to record emotions across different dates and time periods, including morning, afternoon, and night.
+Each emotional entry contains a primary emotion, secondary emotion, intensity level, trigger, timestamp, and personal reflection note.
+These records are displayed through a calendar-based visual interface, where colour is used to represent different emotional states and the layout supports comparison across days and weeks.

-The project originally began with the idea of helping people solve emotional problems more quickly.
-However, through feedback from tutors and classmates, I realised that a data visualisation tool cannot directly solve emotional issues.
-Instead, its stronger role is to support emotional awareness.
-This changed the direction of the project from emotional problem-solving to emotional understanding.
+The project originally began with the goal of helping people solve emotional problems more quickly.
+However, feedback from tutors and classmates highlighted that a data visualisation tool is not designed to provide emotional solutions or treatment.
+Instead, its greatest value lies in helping users become more aware of their emotional experiences.
+This insight led to a shift in the project’s direction, from emotional problem-solving towards emotional awareness and reflection.

-The final prototype focuses on helping users recognise when certain emotions appear, what triggers may influence them, and how emotions change over time.
-Features such as selected record details, awareness insights, daily emotional references, keyword analysis, and recent emotional trend analysis help users reflect on their own emotional habits more clearly.
+The final prototype focuses on helping users recognise when particular emotions occur, identify possible triggers, and observe how emotions change over time.
+Features such as selected record details, awareness insights, emotional references, keyword analysis, and recent emotional trend analysis support users in reflecting on their habits, routines, and emotional responses.

-For example, the system may show whether a user is experiencing an emotional rise, decline, or stable period.
-It can also connect emotional changes with possible triggers such as assignment deadlines, study, work, family, friends, exercise, or gaming.
+For example, the system can indicate whether a user is currently experiencing an emotional rise, decline, or stable period.
+It can also suggest possible influences behind these patterns by connecting emotional records with common triggers such as assignment deadlines, study, work, family, friends, exercise, or gaming.

-The purpose of this project is not to give direct emotional advice or treatment.
-Instead, it makes emotional experiences more visible and understandable through personal data.
-By turning everyday emotions into visual patterns, the project encourages self-reflection and supports a deeper awareness of personal wellbeing.
+Rather than providing direct advice, the purpose of the project is to make emotional experiences more visible and understandable through personal data.
+By transforming everyday emotional records into meaningful visual patterns, the tool encourages self-reflection and promotes a deeper awareness of personal wellbeing.

 ---